apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 <font style="font-weight:bold; font-size: 20px">How cool is that?!</font>

- You’re welcome, and a big shout out to NightOwl888 who blazed this trail for us all.
+ You're welcome, and a big shout out to NightOwl888 who blazed this trail for us all.

 ## Two More Helpful Tips